Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Popular US travel destinations are often popular for good reason.
 They have great appeal.
 And they’ll be swelling with popularity in 2021.

 So if including a popular destination during a 2021 summer road trip, consider planning the visit during the mid-week.
-You’ll likely experience less visitors, for a safer and more pleasant experience.
+You’ll likely experience less visitors, for a more pleasant experience.
 Accommodation prices tend to ease too.

 During the weekends, plan long driving days or visit lesser-visited locations nearby.
 Then proceed to popular spots during the weekdays.